 The accounting policies applied to the business segments are the same as those described in the Summary of Significant Accounting Policies.
 The 2005 information below includes Chronimed beginning March, 2005 and Northland beginning October, 2005.
-See Note 4 of Notes to Consolidated Financial Statements.
+The 2006 information below includes Intravenous Therapy Services, Inc. beginning March 1, 2006.

-Segment Reporting Information (In thousands)
+Segment Reporting Information (in thousands)